Visiting Student Electives

 Tuberculosis Testing

 Students must provide a lab report of an interferon gamma release assay performed in the 12 months preceding the elective.
-We do not accept skin testing results.
+Our teaching hospitals do not accept skin testing results.
 Students who have a history of a positive assay or prior history of tuberculosis do not need to repeat an assay but must provide the date of their positive test, a copy of their chest x-ray report, and documentation of counseling and/or treatment for latent tuberculosis infection.
 Please note that prior history of BCG vaccination is not a contraindication to testing.
 Failure to provide this information will result in the cancellation of the elective.

 Influenza Vaccination (September – May)